arabidopsis/svelte-template/app/commands/README.md

 ## Background process.

-Self contained blueprint that
-create a simple app to run a background process and display the results.
+Self contained flask blueprint that creates a simple app to run a background process and display the results.

 If you don't want any of this just delete this directory...